zxcodes/zxcodes/README.md

 So, I've been married to this Tech for a while now and I think we get along really well:
 - JavaScript, TypeScript, React, React Native, Expo, Node, & Python.

-And here's some of the Tech that I've been dating for a while now and I think we're doing good:
+And here's some of the Tech that I've been dating for sometime now and I think we're doing good:
 - Mongo, Express, Tailwind, Next, PWAs, Web Security, Web Assembly, Accessibility & more.

 I used to write (planning to write more), but meanwhile, you can read some of my [articles](https://dev.to/zxcodes) that are poorly written.
 And please don't judge me based on those, they're really old! :P